caedney/go-by-example/enums/enums.md

 }
 ```

 `transition` emulates a state transition for a server; it takes the existing state and returns a new state.
-Suppose we check some predicates here to determine the next state...

 ```go
 func transition(s ServerState) ServerState {